 It's important to remember that you can't just directly apply many architectural patterns to UI applications (frontend or mobile).
 The architecture is different because the nature of the UI application is different from the server application.
 It still doesn't take away from the general idea.
 My only request is that you approach it with an open mind.

 We're going to reason about this architecture on three different levels: top, middle, and low.
 Each level is inspired by a different architectural pattern as it aims at solving a different issue.
 Those architecture levels loosely correspond to the depth of the files in the directories tree.

 $ tree -L 1 src src ├── application ├── domain ├── ui ├── infrastructure └── utils

-Despite the same layer names, EFA layers are fundamentally different from typical DDD layers.
-The main reason is to better suit how frontend applications are structured.
+Despite the same layer names, EFA layers are different from typical DDD layers.
+The main reason is to make it more suitable for how frontend applications are structured.
 First, I will explain what the layer does in EFA and then give you a brief explanation of what it does in a typical DDD.
-You will quickly see why I deviated from the typical approach.
+You will quickly see why I deviated from the classic approach.